originphp/website/source/docs/console-commands.md

 sudo crontab -u www-data -e
 ```

-For Redhat or Redhat base distributions edit the `/etc/crontab` file, although at the time of writing Redhat does not officially support Php 7.0.
+For Redhat or Redhat base distributions edit the `/etc/crontab` file, although at the time of writing Redhat does not officially support PHP 7.0.

 To setup a cron job to run the `app:send-emails` command once each day